 - The sharing of personal data, including immigration status, between services (such as law enforcement, labour inspectors, social workers, health care professionals, child protection services) and immigration enforcement authorities should be expressly forbidden.

-- Decriminalise irregular migration.
-Laws and policies criminalising irregular entry or stay, or criminalising organisations and individuals providing legal, humanitarian and social assistance to undocumented migrants should be abolished.
+- Laws and policies criminalising irregular entry or stay, or creating criminal penalties for organisations and individuals that give legal, humanitarian and social assistance to undocumented migrants should be reformed.

 Contact: Alyna Smith